NREL/rdtools/docs/sphinx/source/index.rst

 4. Analyze aggregated data to estimate the degradation rate and/or soiling loss

-Steps 1 and 2 may be accomplished with the clearsky workflow (`see example`_) which can help eliminate problems from irradiance sensor drift.
+Steps 1 and 2 may be accomplished with the clearsky workflow (see the `example notebook`_) which can help eliminate problems from irradiance sensor drift.

 .. image:: _images/RdTools_workflows.png